Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Leptogenesis

 \subsection{Estimating $CP$ asymmetry}

-Apparently, the baryon asymmetry $Y_{B_{i}}$ is mainly related to the two important quantities $\epsilon _{i}$ and $\eta _{ii}$ which are model dependent.
-In SUSY models, the $CP$ asymmetry parameter $\epsilon _{i}$ can be explicitly expressed in the unflavored approximation as
+The baryon asymmetry $Y_{B_{i}}$ is mainly related to the two important quantities $\epsilon _{i}$ and $\eta _{ii}$ which are model dependent.
+When dealing with SUSY models, the $CP$ asymmetry parameter $\epsilon _{i}$ can be explicitly expressed in the unflavored approximation as